kensanata/spellcasters/Zorkan.md

 Also, you can no longer swim and you still need to breathe, so good luck with that.

-**Giant rock throwing** (3) allows you to pick up large rocks and throw them for 20min like giants do: roll to-hit as you would, deal 3d6 on a hit, no save.
+**Rock throwing** (3) allows you to pick up large rocks and throw them for 20min like giants do: roll to-hit as you would, deal 3d6 on a hit, no save.

 **Rock swim** (3) allows you to dive into the rock like a fish and "swim" for 10min and to glide through the earth up to 1000ft.
 If the